History of the World, Part I

 The film also has cameo appearances by Royce D. Applegate, Bea Arthur, Nigel Hawthorne, Hugh Hefner, John Hurt, Phil Leeds, Barry Levinson, Jackie Mason, Paul Mazursky, Andrew Sachs and Henny Youngman, among others.
 Orson Welles narrates each story.

 Despite carrying the numeration Part I, there were originally no plans for a sequel.
-The title is a play on The History of the World by Sir Walter Raleigh, which was intended to be published in several volumes but only the first was completed.
-However, four decades later, Hulu announced the limited series History of the World, Part II, which premiered on March 6, 2023.
+The title is a play on The History of the World by Sir Walter Raleigh, which was intended to be published in several volumes but only the first was completed because Raleigh was arrested and executed in 1618.
+However, four decades later, Hulu announced the miniseries History of the World, Part II, which premiered on March 6, 2023.

 Plot

 The film is a parody of the epic film genre, including the sword and sandal epic and the period costume drama subgenres.
 The four main segments consist of stories set during the Stone Age, the Roman Empire, the Spanish Inquisition, and the French Revolution.
 Other intermediate skits include reenactments of the giving of the Ten Commandments and the Last Supper.